-Ulrika Dahl joined the centre's core faculty in 2016 and is Professor of Gender Studies and director of the PhD program since 2018.
-She has a PhD is in Cultural Anthropology and Women's Studies from the University of California, Santa Cruz (2004) and has been teaching gender studies since 2005.
-Her current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
-In 2018, she teaches gender theory on (MA) and (B) levels.
+Ulrika Dahl joined the Centre in 2016 and is Professor of Gender Studies and Director of the PhD programme since 2018.
+Her PhD is in Cultural Anthropology and Women's Studies from UC Santa Cruz (2004) and she has been teaching gender studies since then.
+Ulrika's current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
+She teaches family/reproduction, methods, and intersectional feminist and queer theory on all levels.

-Nyckelord: queer theory assisted reproductive technologies postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology
+Nyckelord: whiteness queer theory postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology reproduction affect

 Finns även på